Bill Nuss

 Bill Nuss is a TV writer and producer, who also writes for feature films and Broadway.
 He is President of Confidential Pictures, a Los Angeles-based production company that supplies primetime series to network, cable and streamers.
-With Dusty Kay (Entourage), he has written the book for The Honeymooners, a Broadway-bound musical based on the classic CBS television series.
+With the late Dusty Kay (Entourage), he has written the book for The Honeymooners, a Broadway-bound musical based on the classic CBS television series.